Harry Mathews: Other

 Mathews invented "Mathews's Algorithm", a method for producing literary works by transposing or permuting elements according to a predetermined set of rules.

 Death

 Mathews died on January 25, 2017, in Key West, Florida from natural causes, aged 86.

 Appearances in fiction

 Mathews, along with his second wife Marie Chaix, appears as a minor character in the novels What I Have Written by John A. Scott, The Correspondence Artist by Barbara Browning, and The Hidden Keys by André Alexis.
 Mathews, among other literary luminaries, makes an appearance as a party guest in Paul Auster's novel 4321.

+In the 2024 biopic film Niki by Céline Sallette, Mathews was played by John Robinson.